KaptainWutax/BiomeUtils/README.md

 ------

 # A few words
 Before using the library, i want to say a few word about OverWorld biome generation in Minecraft.
-Currently as it has been implemented, the biome generation is split up in layers which are stacked together to form the biome generator.
+Currently, as it has been implemented, the biome generation is split up in layers which are stacked together to form the biome generator.

 This generator can be split in 4 different part, there is first the legacy stack which starts from `ContinentLayer`